 NLP Sales.
-NLP is a great amplifier for all our sales skills.
+NLP is a great amplifier for sales skills.

 This section explores some of the ways to improve revenue and profit.
 While it’s aimed at coaches selling both to individuals and companies it applies to anyone selling a service.